Andohlim/Andohlim/README.md

-- 👋 Hi, I’m @Andohlim
+- 👋 Hi, I’m Andoh .O.
+Jamal
-- 👀 I’m interested in writing codes.
+- 👀 I’m interested in writing codes and analysing data.
-- 🌱 I’m currently learning about software development
+- 🌱 I’m currently learning about software development and data analysis
-- 💞️ I’m looking to collaborate on anything about software development
+- 💞️ I’m looking to collaborate on anything about software development and data analysis.
 - 📫 How to reach me?,07080058026 0r andohomotayosavage@gmail.com

 <!---